Gemmahhh/Sell-Cheapy-Retail-Analysis-using-SQL/Key Insights.md

 ![Sales Trend](https://github.com/Gemmahhh/Sell-Cheapy-Retail-Analysis-using-SQL/blob/main/images/sales%20trend.JPG)

 * From the month of May 2013 they has been a gradual decrease in sales for Sell Cheapy Retail
-* This trend can be seen properly in the dashboard shared in the ReadMe file
 * The question now is, what could be the cause of this decline in sales?

 ---